qcfu-bu/CLC/README.md

 ## Structure of Repository

 * coq
-    * clc : Coq development for the Calculus of Linear Constructions.
+    * clc : Coq development for the core Calculus of Linear Constructions.
     * cilc : Coq development for the Calculus of Inductive Linear Constructions.
 * src : Source code for CILC prototype implementation and various experiments.